Will a Fasting Diet Give You The Results You Want?

 Water fasting is going without food, and drinking only water, for an extended period of time.
 This practice gives the body time to rest from the processes and energy normally devoted to digesting food and allows it the opportunity to focus on burning up accumulated toxins and fat stores, repairing tissues, and renewing at a cellular level.

-Keep in mind that it is useful to prepare for such a water fast by preceding it with one to two weeks of a cleansing diet (no processed food or animal products or stimulants), followed by a few days of fresh juices, before limiting yourself to just water for a period of days or weeks.
+Keep in mind that it is useful to prepare for such a water fast by preceding it with one to two weeks of a cleansing diet (no processed food, animal products, or stimulants), followed by a few days of fresh juices, before limiting yourself to just water for a period of days or weeks.

 Preparing the body gradually in this way allows waste products to move through the various organs of elimination and not overload the body as they break down.
 The body will, given time, begin to consume everything that is not vital to daily functions such as viruses, bacteria, chemicals, and heavy metals, to name a few.

 (It will even break down some muscle tissue, but only the tissue that needs to be replaced anyway--muscle must regenerate, too!
 The body does not consume healthy tissue first because it’s resistant and hard to break down.)